 The houses are valued differently because their actual market values vary.
 The market values are different because the real estate market conditions are different.
 Location plays an important part in establishing market value.
 General location, distance from schools and commercial facilities, quality of surrounding properties, and neighborhood amenities are examples of factors that could and would cause a purchaser to pay more for a home in one neighborhood than in another.

 That may be true, but don't necessarily blame it on the property assessment or the Assessor.
-Their job is to estimate the value of every property in the township as close to 1/3 of market value as possible.
+His job is to estimate the value of every property in the township as close to 1/3 of market value as possible.
 This will assure that each taxpayer will bear a "fair share" of the tax burden.
 The amount of taxes is determined by the voters, the municipalities, school boards, and other taxing bodies in the area.

 No. Most normal maintenance of the home will not raise the assessment.
 Additions to the home, such as in-ground swimming pools, decks, porches, or fireplaces, etc., may add considerable value to the home and may increase the assessment.